 Elephant dung can be made into paper.
 The dung of one elephant can provide about 115 sheets of paper per day.
 Using elephant poop paper reduces deforestation and saves the indigenous tree populations of nearby forests from being destroyed.

 There are also some delicious benefits of elephant dung too.
-Beans can be collected from their stools then washed dried and roasted by brewers before being sold as an expensive variety of coffee.
+Coffee beans can be collected from their stools, then washed dried and roasted by brewers, before being sold as an expensive variety of coffee.

-Surprisingly, elephant dung is a natural, non-polluting effective mosquito repellent.
-Lighting up a piece of poop and notice that the mozzies will fly away instantly (please note, there is no need to apply the dung to the skin).
-Also, the fume from burning elephant dung can be also used as a mild painkiller!
+Elephant dung can repel mosquitos.
+Surprisingly, elephant dung is a natural, non-polluting, effective mosquito repellent.
+Light up a piece of poop and notice that the mosquitos will fly away instantly (please note, there is no need to apply the dung to the skin).
+Also, the fumes from burning elephant dung can also be used as a mild painkiller.

-Elephants also play many important biological roles within forests.
-Their dungs saves plants and trees.
-They help with nutrient cycling wherever they live.
-Elephants leave dung that is full of seeds from the many plants they eat.
-When this dung is deposited, the seeds are sown and grow into new grasses, bushes, trees and boosting the health of the ecosystem!
+Elephants play an important biological role within the forest for the dispersal of plant seeds.
+Their dung conserves plants and trees as a soil fertiliser.
+Elephants deposit dung that is full of seeds from the many plants they eat.
+Given the distance of elephants’ large home ranges, plant species can be dispersed far away.
+When this dung is deposited, the seeds are sown and grow into new grasses, bushes, trees and provides home and food for several species of insects, boosting the health of the ecosystem.

 Who knew dung could be such a precious resource.